 Perfect cadences are the equivalent of a musical full stop.
 They feel like the music has come to an end as it resolves to the tonic.

-In the key of A major, this would be E major (V) followed by A major (I).
+In the key of A major, this would be an E major chord (V) followed by A major chord (I).

 Another common type of cadence is a plagal cadence.
 A plagal cadence is a subdominant chord followed by a tonic chord (IV-I) at the end of a phrase of music.

-In the key of Bb major, this would be Eb major (IV) followed by Bb major (I).
+In the key of Bb major, this would be Eb major chord (IV) followed by Bb major chord (I).

 Plagal cadences, which are sometimes known as ‘amen cadences’, are also the equivalent of a musical full stop.
 This is because they too they end on the tonic chord and so feel as if the music has come home and is finished.